PEZ/guardrails-malli-mini/README.md

 This super mini [Clojure](https://clojure.org) + [ClojureScript](https://clojurescript.org) project demonstrates:
 * How to use the declarative versions of `malli.util` transformation schemas with Guardrails
 * How to use the Guardrails registry with regular Malli validation
-  * NB: I do not get this to work in Clojure yet, only ClojureScript.
-I'm probably holding Guardrails and/or Malli wrong.
+  * NB: **This only seems to work if Guardrails is enabled.** I'm probably holding Guardrails and/or Malli wrong.
 (I'm a noob with both.)

 The relevant code is in [src/main/guarded.cljc](src/main/guarded.cljc).
 Try the code in both the Clojure and the ClojureScript REPL.